 Name Term in Office

-Geoffrey Kempler 3 years 9 months
+Geoffrey Kempler 4 years, 9 months

-Megan Baldwin 5 years, 6 months
+Megan Baldwin 6 years, 6 months

-Michael Sistenich 3 years 9 months
+Michael Sistenich 4 years, 9 months

+Lawrence Gozlan 1 month

 To ensure the Board is well equipped to discharge its responsibilities, it has guidelines for the nomination and selection of directors and for the operation of the Board.
 The Board's role in the appointment process is to be undertaken by its Nomination Committee.
+The members who served on the Nomination Committee during the 2020 financial year were Michael Sistenich (Chair) and Geoffrey Kempler.
+Opthea considered it appropriate to only have two members on the Nomination Committee (being the only non-executive directors) for the year ended 30 June 2020 given the structure of the Board.

 The Nomination Committee Charter can be found on the Company's web site: www.opthea.com/corporate-governance/